Register a food business

 Register a food business.
 You should do this at least 28 days before trading, or before your food operation starts.

-Some food businesses are need to be to be 'approved' rather than 'registered'.
+Some food businesses need to be 'approved' rather than 'registered'.
 If you are unsure whether any aspect of your food operations would require approval, please contact our Food and Safety Group for guidance.

 You should talk to your local planning authority about any change to the business.